enthusi/feline/docs/usage/about.rst

 of any such feature in the data cube.
 We use `LSDcat <https://ascl.net/1612.002>`_ to create such a filtered data cube.
-FELINE, however, does not pick individual peaks from that data as separate objects but instead simulatenously assesses the accumulative signal at all spectral positions that correspond to a certain set of emission lines at any redshift within the range of interest.
+FELINE, however, does not pick individual peaks from that data as separate objects but instead simultaneously assesses the accumulative signal at all spectral positions that correspond to a certain set of emission lines at any redshift within the range of interest.

 FELINE probes all possible combinations of up to